roryrjb/commentary.vim/README.md

 # commentary.vim

-> A extremely minimal colour scheme for Vim
+> A extremely minimal colour scheme for Vim designed for 256-colour terminals